-One thing that is most amazing, is that all of us have two big things in common.
-First, we all find it very special that we were all born BOTH male and female, and most of all we like to celebrate it.
-All of us are also gender nonconforming too, but in different ways!
-To me that is serendipity at it’s best!
+One thing that is most amazing, is that we both have two big things in common.
+First, we both find it very special that we were all born BOTH male and female, and most of all we like to celebrate it.
+We are both gender nonconforming too but in different ways!
+To me, that is serendipity at it’s best!

-The second thing we have in common, is we all have over came so much trauma, due not conforming to the male and female binary.
-With that experience and pain, each of us have taken all that ugliness, and all our bad experiences, and now help the world with it.
+The second thing we have in common, is we all have overcome so much trauma, due not conforming to the male and female binary.
+With that experience and pain, each of us has taken all that ugliness, and all our bad experiences, and now help the world with it.

 So there you have it!

 Two people born with natural bodily variations, known as INTERSEX, with the same birth name